VoliJS/NestedTypes/README.md

 ```
 Installation and dependencies
 -----------------------------
-Ntive properties support is required.
+Native properties support is required.
 It means all modern browsers, IE from version 9.

 You need a single file (nestedtypes.js) and backbone.js itself.
 It should work in browser with plain script tag,
 require.js or other AMD loader.
 Also, it's available as npm package for node.js (https://www.npmjs.org/package/backbone.nested-types).